Authority: Vice Chancellor for Finance and Administration

 Nothing in this regulation shall affect the following, and the below locations are excluded from this policy under the following provisions:

-7.2 The Park Alumni Center State Club Dining Operation, for as long as the State Club operates its own food service.
-The University Chancellor has the option to use the State Club or University Dining as caterer for events held at the Alumni Center.
+7.1 The Park Alumni Center as contracted by the Alumni Association for its food and beverage services.
+The University Chancellor has the option to use the Park Alumni Center’s food and beverage contractor or NC State Dining as caterer for events held at the Park Alumni Center.